jspinak/brobot/docs/docs/03-core-library/guides/labeling/classify.md

 _Classification requires version 1.0.5 or greater._

-The CLASSIFY Action differs from Find.COLOR principally in that it finds the largest matches and not the matches with the best scores.
-The largest matches usually correspond to semantic objects and the CLASSIFY Action is usually concerned with finding objects.
+The CLASSIFY action (using ColorFindOptions with CLASSIFICATION strategy) differs from Find.COLOR principally in that it finds the largest matches and not the matches with the best scores.
+The largest matches usually correspond to semantic objects and classification is usually concerned with finding objects.

 CLASSIFY saves two images to the _history_ folder.